General Guide by IceCreamy

 #3 shows the team chat room.

 #4 is where you can choose your Champion.
-Every champion has it's own unique skillset, providing a different approach to the game each.
+Every champion has its own unique skillset, providing a different approach to the game each.
 Choosing your Champion is probably a difficult decision at first, but just pick one you think might be fun.
 There are always 10 champions available for you.
 Those Champions are in the so called Free Week Rotation, meaning that every single person can play that Champion.
 Note that if someone already picked a champion in your team, you can not pick it yourself.
 If you do not manage to pick a champions within 90 seconds, one of the available ones will randomly be assigned to you.
 I will provide you with more information about Champions later on.

 #5 is where the runes and masteries are situated.
 Leave Rune Page 1 and Mastery Page 1 as they are.